X3nOph0N/RAkEL/README.md

 ## Progress

-1. configuration file not finished.
+1. Feature extraction is required to improve model performance.(Current performance is unsatisfying)
-2. no test is done.
+2. More test in other classifier is required.

 ## Evaluation
 <!-- |evaluation criterion |LP||||